 In some situations you may be eligible for Medicare before you turn 65 or you may need some parts of Medicare to keep your current health plan or add other coverage.

 - If you have amyotrophic lateral sclerosis (ALS), also called Lou Gehrig's disease, you automatically get Part A and Part B the month your disability benefits begin.

 - If you have End-Stage Renal Disease (ESRD) you can apply for Part A and Part B.

-If you live outside the U.S.
+For those that live outside the U.S.

 - If you live in Puerto Rico and get benefits from Social Security or the RRB you'll automatically get Part A.

-If you have alternative Medicare coverage
+For those with alternative Medicare coverage